department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange.md

 title: Agent Orange exposure
 heading: Agent Orange exposure
 display_title: Agent Orange
 description: Learn about VA disability compensation and other benefits for Veterans with illnesses related to Agent Orange exposure during the Vietnam War or in certain related jobs.
-Find out if you may have had contact with this toxic chemical, and how to file a claim for compensation.
+Find out if you may have had contact with this herbicide, and how to file a claim for compensation.
 plainlanguage: 10-21-16 certified in compliance with the Plain Writing Act
 template: detail-page
 children: disabilityConditionsAgentOrange